Table of Contents

-Diabetes is routinely accompanied by excess of weight; something the experts call as ‘Diabesity’ (Diabetes + Obesity)
+Diabetes is routinely accompanied by an excess of weight; something the experts call as ‘Diabesity’ (Diabetes + Obesity)

 Everyone has heard of diabetes mellitus and that diabetes diet comes with a number of restrictions.
 Rather, diabetes has claimed our attention with scary statistics.